 Send an introductory letter describing the courses you would like to teach and a curriculum vitae with references indicated.
 Application materials should be sent to the Program Director, Professor Stefano Baldassarri, at [email protected].
 Attachments in most formats may be sent.

-Ph.D. is preferred for professors of all subjects; for certain disciplines, it is a requirement.
+A Ph.D. is preferred for professors of all subjects; for certain disciplines, it is a requirement.
 An MFA is required for all studio art courses.
 Employment decisions are made based upon the applicant’s qualifications and education, ability to perform the responsibilities of the position, and his or her level of commitment to teaching, particularly in Italy.
 All instructors are initially hired for adjunct positions.
-All applicants will be considered without regard to race, religion, color, gender, age, national origin, disability, or veteran status.
+All applicants will be considered without regard to race, religion, color, gender, gender identity, age, national origin, disability, sexual orientation, or veteran status.

 We look forward to working with you to ensure that ISI Florence may continue to offer exciting, challenging, and innovative courses to its students.